 There are several reasons why veterans can quickly become excellent coders.
 During their service, they receive cutting-edge training that teaches them practical hard and soft skills such as attention to detail, discipline, and communication.
-Furthermore, a growing number of veteran teaching programs are available that offer classes in coding.
+This is why there is a growing number of coding bootcamps for veterans and coding bootcamps that accept the GI Bill.

 What Is a Coding Bootcamp?

 Even though online coding bootcamps are shorter and more affordable than traditional college degree programs, they offer many career services to help you start your career.
 Many bootcamps also have job guarantees or deferred tuition programs that can help you get your money back if you don’t find a job.
 If you want to start a career in tech, a bootcamp is a great choice.

 Coding Bootcamp Benefits for Veterans: Overview